 He was then a part of three Arizona State teams that advanced to NCAA Super Regionals each year, giving Holick a total of five NCAA tournaments on his playing or coaching resume.
 It's a number Holick would like to see increase as soon as possible.

-Holick and his wife, Debbie, married in November 2011 and have a newborn baby girl, Leila.
+Holick and his wife, Debbie, married in November 2011 and have a daughter, Leila.